tuxford/chibios_hw848/readme.txt

 - Thread Local Storage implemented as a single API: chThdLS().
   The API simply returns a pointer into the thread working area, see the documentation on the web site.
-- Moved some documentation and images from the web site into the Doxygen generated HTMLs.
+- Moved some documentation and images from the web site into the Doxigen generated HTMLs.

 *** 0.2.1 ***